How to Get Started with Yoga: A Beginner's Guide to Yoga

 - Look around and follow what other student are doing, especially if the teacher does not demonstrate every pose.
 However, keep in mind that you may be looking at more advanced students, so do not compare yourself to them.

-- Familiarize yourself with some beginners' yoga poses before you take your first class.
+- Familiarize yourself with some beginner yoga poses before you take your first class.

 Ready to get started?

 Get started practicing yoga on your Outer Banks vacation!
-Complimentary yoga classes are part of the 2015 Club Seaside program.
+Complimentary yoga classes are part of the Club Seaside program.
 Book your Outer Banks vacation with Seaside and you (and everyone else in your rental house) can attend a complimentary gentle yoga class on Mondays from 6:00 PM to 7:15 PM instructed by Outer Banks Yoga at their Kitty Hawk studio!
 In addition, you can purchase 3 classes for a special rate of only $33.00 meaning you can continue your yoga throughout the whole week!